 The applicant is requesting to rezone the 9.62 acres from Rural (RU) to Planned Development Housing 2 (PDH-2).
 The proposal is for the development of 19 single family detached lots with 2.97 acres preserved as open space, which is slightly more than the required thirty percent of open space required in the PDH-2 zoning district.
-The proposed density of 1.98 units per acre is consistent with the Low Density Residential future land use designation and is well suited to the surrounding residential land uses.
+The proposed density of 1.98 units per acre is consistent with the future land use designation of Low Density Residential and is compatible and consistent with the surrounding residential land uses.